Princelad/SquareLogic/README.md

 ## 🎮 How to Play

 - Click on a piece to select it, then click on a valid square to move.
 - Press `Backspace` to undo the last move.
+- Press `r` to reset the board
 - Hovering over squares will highlight them for better visibility.

 ## 📁 Project Structure